SeasonalKirito/RoStrap/Roblox/README.md

-This folder will hold all the roblox version installed (and the non need ones will be deleted with the clean param enabled)
+This folder will hold all the roblox versions installed.
+The un-needed ones will be deleted with the clean param enabled.